 30. Tea Tree Oil - Melaleuca alternifolia, Buy Here

-How to Use Essential Oils Frugally
+How to Use Essential Oils Frugally?

 Aromatherapy oils are highly concentrated, using carrier oils does not weaken their power, it actually gives them more time to absorb and slows down the evaporation process for your precious oils.

-Free Printable Essential Oil Checklist
+Inexpensive Essential Oil Checklist - Free Printable

 No email required for Free Printable, we just ask that you share this page on your favorite social media sites like Pinterest, twitter, facebook or Instagram so others can enjoy as well.
 Click here for the PDF download!

 Share on Pinterest